TheKnightedHero/CodingChallenge/README.md

 I used Eclipse as my IDE.
 You could probably run it through the command prompt, I just never have before.

-Make sure the .jar files are added in propetires when loaded into the IDE.
+Make sure the .jar files are added in properties when loaded into the IDE.
 It should be already applied, but just in case.
 It will not function correctly without them.

 The application should: